bendoza/BOM/README.md

 I was to make a website that is optimized for mobile environments, and is simple enough to load when even wifi/cellular service is slow.

+With that being said, the website is optimally formatted for mobile devices.

 The domain name is also purposely sub-optimal because it was intended to be solely reached by a QR code, to where the tangible URL of the website was obsolete.